Active Transportation Plan - Phase II

 Can a sidewalk be demolished and be transformed into a paved multi use trail of two direction ?
 Considering the limited space available around streets, a single 2 direction trail with cement blocks place in strategic areas for extra safety seems like a smart solution to create the extra space needed to build a safe trail system that would not affect street cars traffic.

-Pierre asked about 3 years ago
+Pierre asked over 3 years ago

 Hello,